MakeSchool-Tutorials/Make-Parties/P00-Start-An-Express-Project/content.md

 Now your project should have two files and a folder: `app.js`, `package.json`, and `node_modules`.

 > [action]
+> (If your on Cloud9 ignore this step)
-> Now open your project's code base using the Atom text editor by typing:
+> Now if you are on your computer, open your project's code base using the Atom text editor by typing:
 ```bash
 $ atom .
 ```